 Important Facts About Pawn

 Pawn is the smallest and the weakest chess piece.
-It is placed on the second row of chess board on each side.
 It is the only chess piece that can’t move backward.

 That’s it!
 Hope you enjoyed reading this article.
 If interested, you can also check out my other articles.